dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

             - **Main success scenario**:
                 1. The user clicks on the Add Schedule button
                 2. The app prompts the user to enter a name for the new schedule
-                3. Once the user enters the name, they will hit the Create button, the newly created schdule shows up on the screen
+                3. Once the user enters the name, they will hit the Create button, the newly created schedule shows up on the screen
             - **Failure scenario(s)**:
                 - 2a.
 The user enters an empty string for the schedule name
                     - 2a1.
 An error message is displayed telling the user that the schedule name cannot be empty